-“And above all things have fervent [love] among yourselves: for [love] shall cover the multitude of sins” (verse 8).
+“And above all things have fervent charity [or love] among yourselves: for [love] shall cover the multitude of sins” (1 Peter 4:8).
 There should be fervent love among the people of God, between husbands and wives, between ministers and members.
 God’s Family should be filled with love.
 The love of God is the foundation of our hope.

 “Neither as being lords over God’s heritage, but being ensamples to the flock” (1 Peter 5:3).
 God’s ministers are not to “lord it over” God’s people, but to be examples of hope.
 Lording it over someone causes them to lose hope!
 The government of God is a service-oriented government; that means serving and loving the brethren and being “helpers of [their] joy” (2 Corinthians 1:24).
 But it cannot become a permissive government.

 “And when the chief Shepherd shall appear, ye shall receive a crown of glory that fadeth not away.
 Likewise, ye younger, submit yourselves unto the elder.
 Yea, all of you be subject one to another, and be clothed with humility: for God resisteth the proud, and giveth grace to the humble.
 Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time: Casting all your care upon him; for he careth for you.
 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour” (1 Peter 5:4-8).
 Over 95 percent of God’s people today have been devoured by the devil.
 Most of God’s people are Laodicean or worse.
 What greater evidence do we need of Satan’s devouring power?